2026 FIFA World Cup Prize Money: How Much Will the Champions Really Earn?

 In Russia 2018, the prize money pool total was 400 million dollars, which was increased by 10% to 440 million dollars at the Qatar 2022 edition.
 Now for 2026, FIFA has increased it to a whopping 655 million dollars in rewards for performance, a growth of more than 60 per cent in just eight years.

-The 2026 World Cup will officially be the richest event in football history, with a guaranteed 10.5 million dollars for every qualified team and a record 50 million dollars reserved for the winners.
+The 2026 World Cup will officially be the richest event in football history, with expanded financial support for every qualified team and a record $50 million reserved for the winners.

 ❓ Frequently Asked Questions